Bachelor’s Degree (BM) in Music

 The program prepares students for teaching careers and entrance into the Master of Arts in Teaching program (MAT).

-The Master of Arts in Teaching program (MAT) prepares teacher candidates to teach music in Grades P-12 with certification in either Choral (Vocal) or Instrumental Music (P-12).
+The Master of Arts in Teaching program (MAT) prepares teacher candidates to teach music in Grades K-12 with certification in either Choral (Vocal) or Instrumental Music (K-12).

 Please note that many music courses are open to students not seeking a music degree.

-Student Organizations and Activities in the UDC Music Program
+Student Organizations and Activities in the Music Program

-UDC’s music ensembles give you a chance to pursue your musical interests, expand your skills and be a part of the cultural life of Washington, D.C.
+UDC’s music ensembles give students a chance to pursue your musical interests, expand their skills and participate in the cultural life of Washington, D.C.
 The ensembles are open by audition to all UDC students and welcome members of the D.C. community, as well.
+Click Here for more information.

 Faculty Spotlight: UDC Music Program